d0ntblink/covertsnake/Documents/design.md

 Team members divided the workload of this project into the following:

-- Garshasb Khodayari - Application and Testing
+- Garshasb Khodayari - Design, Programming and Testing
-- Amir Zilabi - Documentation and Design
+- Amir Zilabi - Documentation

 ## Design